tfadeyi/auth0-simple-exporter/README.md

 ---

-A simple Prometheus exporter for Auth0 log [events](https://auth0.com/docs/api/management/v2#!/Logs/get_logs), which allows you to collect metrics from Auth0 and expose them in a format that can be consumed by Prometheus.
+A simple Prometheus exporter for [Auth0](https://auth0.com/) log [events](https://auth0.com/docs/api/management/v2#!/Logs/get_logs), which allows you to collect metrics from Auth0 and expose them in a format that can be consumed by Prometheus.

 > Development is in progress.

+## Motivation

+Monitoring **Auth0** tenant activities using a Prometheus monitoring stack was not as straightforward as with other monitoring platforms, such as Datadog.
+This simple Prometheus exporter hopes to help this issue.

 ## Prerequisites

 * Auth0 tenant [management API](https://auth0.com/docs/api#management-api) client credentials.
-* (Optional) Auth0 tenant management API [static token](https://auth0.com/docs/secure/tokens/access-tokens/management-api-access-tokens).
+* *(Optional)* Auth0 tenant management API [static token](https://auth0.com/docs/secure/tokens/access-tokens/management-api-access-tokens).

 More info on how to get the credentials can be found [here](./docs/auth0.md).